 - No permission would be required for withdrawal of groundwater from any area if withdrawal is done through non-energized means

 - The mandatory clause on rainwater harvesting may be relaxed in case of waterlogged/shallow water level (< 5 m bgl during post-monsoon or as per state policy) areas

-- Abstraction structure should be located inside the premises of the project property
+- The abstraction structure should be located inside the premises of the project property

-- Erection of signboard at the time of construction near the well with the following details:-
+- Erection of the signboard at the time of construction near the well with the following details:-

-Complete address of the drilling agency at the time of construction/ rehabilitation of the well.
+- Complete the address of the drilling agency at the time of construction/ rehabilitation of the well.

 - Erection of barbed wire fencing or any other suitable barrier around the well during construction.